 For example: Imagine an enterprise running all workloads on 1 virtual cluster.
 That cluster would be running at full capacity, leading to poor response times and an inundation of calls or tickets to operations teams from upset application owners.
 This situation could be solved by rolling out another virtual cluster and automating workload balance between the 2.
 This is the start of a hybrid environment.

 The enterprise could expand its infrastructure portfolio to include a private Infrastructure-as-a-Service (IaaS) cloud (like Red Hat® OpenStack® Platform).
 Workloads that don't need to run on virtual infrastructure could be migrated to the IaaS private cloud—saving money and increasing workload uptime.

 To reduce poor response times to cloud users thousands of miles away, the enterprise could place some workloads on public clouds in nearby regions.
 This would allow the enterprise to control costs and maintain high availability.

+When your hybrid cloud strategy includes a public cloud, we’re ready to help with an ecosystem of hundreds of Red Hat® Certified Cloud and Service Providers.
 We’ve even designed our container platform, Red Hat OpenShift Online, so you can build, deploy, and scale cloud-native applications in a public cloud.
 It’s this consistency that binds successful hybrid environments, allowing you to implement the cloud strategy that works for you, on your time, that meets your requirements.